sassoftware/sas-studio-custom-steps/DQ - Cluster Analysis/README.md

 ### Cluster Analysis tab ###
 #### Use rules for cluster analysis ####
+When using option *Use rules for cluster analysis* the Cluster Analysis tab input fields look like this:
    | Standalone mode | Flow mode |
    | --- | --- |
    | ![](img/CA-ClusterAnalisis.jpg) | ![](img/CA-ClusterAnalisis-FL.jpg) |